 Who is Taste Kaleidoscope?

-Kuan works with Australian and imported botanicals - herbs, flowers, roots, seeds and spices - to create modern takes on traditional recipes from ancient cultures.
+They work with botanicals from Australia and around the world - herbs, flowers, roots, seeds and spices - to create modern takes on traditional recipes from ancient cultures.

 What is Taste Kaleidoscope?

 Taste Kaleidoscope Teas are a new range of exotic pure teas, blended spiced chais and herbal tisanes crafted from pure botanicals.